PrairieLearn/PrairieLearn/docs/dev-guide.md

 * As of 2017-08-08 we don't have very good coverage with debug output in code, but we are trying to add more as needed, especially in code in `lib/`.

+* `UnhandledPromiseRejectionWarning` errors are frequently due to improper async/await handling.
+Make sure you are calling async functions with `await`, and that async functions are not being called from callback-style code without a `callbackify()`.
+To get more information, NodeJS v14 can be run with the `--trace-warnings` flag.
+For example, `npx mocha --trace-warnings tests/index.js`.

 ## Debugging client-side JavaScript

 * Make sure you have the JavaScript Console open in your browser and reload the page.